You just spent $10,000 on an industry trade show. Your booth was packed, your team collected 300+ leads, and you’re feeling confident about ROI.

 Trade shows create a unique attribution nightmare that digital marketing doesn’t face.
 When someone clicks your LinkedIn ad and converts three days later, the tracking is straightforward.

 But trade shows?
 The path from booth visit to closed deal spans 3-12 months and includes 7-12 additional touchpoints.
-Each one threatens to overwrite your original source data.
+Each one risks resetting attribution entirely.

 Let’s do the math: You attend 15 trade shows, conferences, and conventions annually at an average of $20,000 each (booth, travel, staff time) = $300,000 per year.
 Without proper convention attendance tracking and trade show tracking, you can’t measure which events drive revenue.